Vercel vs Netlify vs Cloudflare Pages (UK)

 Three scenarios:

-2. You’re cost-sensitive and the site is mostly static: Cloudflare Pages free tier.
+You are cost-sensitive and the site is mostly static: Cloudflare Pages free tier.
 EU + UK edge by default, unlimited bandwidth, genuine production-grade hosting at £0/mo.
-Good first move for a Foundation-tier site that doesn’t need server-side rendering.
+Good first move for a simple static site that does not need server-side rendering.

-3. You’re already on Netlify and the site is shipping: Stay on Netlify.
+You are already on Netlify and the site is shipping: Stay on Netlify.
 Migration cost > benefit unless you have specific sovereignty requirements not being met.
-Netlify isn’t broken; it’s just not where I’d start fresh in 2026.
+Netlify is not broken; it is just not where I would start fresh in 2026.

 Where hosting sits in the bigger UK SMB stack